Head outside with a guide to Lakeland’s parks

 Douglas M. Cook Park, 955 Wedgewood Estates Blvd.

 Slam dunk.
-Dribble your way to this park’s public basketball courts.
-This park also has a dog park that’s perfect for doggie play dates, walking trails, and a fun playground area.
+Dribble your way to this park’s public basketball courts and multi-purpose sports fields.
+There’s also a dog park, walking trails, and a playground area.

 Lakeland Skate Park, 800 US Hwy.
 98 S.

-Ride your way through four main skating areas at Lakeland’s 24,000-sqft skate park dedicated to creating open spaces for skaters.
+Ride your way through four main skating areas at Lakeland’s 24,000-sqft space inside Fletcher Park dedicated to creating open spaces for skaters.

 Lake Parker Park, 910 E. Granada St.

-Picnics, play dates, soccer games, fishing — you name it, Lake Parker Park has got it.
-Spend the day using the soccer fields or surrounding recreational amenities to stay active.
+Picnics, play dates, soccer games, fishing — you name it, Lake Parker Park has it.
+Spend the day getting active on the soccer fields, shuffleboard courts, or lawn bowling greens.

 Simpson Park, 1725 Martin Luther King Jr. Ave.